-While the applicant may be qualified to fill more than one of these roles, to meet the partnership requirement for this application, the applicant cannot satisfy multiple roles.
+While the applicant may be qualified to fill more than one of these roles, for purposes of this application, it cannot satisfy multiple partnership requirements.
 Likewise, a partner cannot satisfy multiple required partnership roles.
+The proposal narrative should clearly indicate which organization satisfies which required partnership role.
+Applications without these required partnerships will not be considered for funding.